 Hong Kong Island

-The Hong Kong International Finance Centre (IFC) is made up of two luxury commercial buildings: One IFC and Two IFC, which house the headquarters of prestigious organisations including the Hong Kong Monetary Authority and British newspaper Financial Times.
-At the bottom of the towers lies one of Hong Kong’s premium shopping destinations, IFC mall, with four levels of luxury retailers, a Lane Crawford, cinema, and Apple’s Hong Kong flagship store.
-A city of convenience indeed, IFC has direct access to the airport via a 25-minute train ride and an in-town check-in service where travellers can check in their luggage just below the mall (Note: Temporarily closed at the time of writing).
-The IFC skyscrapers famously featured in The Dark Knight and Lara Croft: Tomb Raider – The Cradle of Life.
+The Hong Kong International Finance Centre (IFC) is made up of two luxury commercial buildings: One IFC and Two IFC, which house the headquarters of prestigious organisations, including the Hong Kong Monetary Authority and British newspaper Financial Times.
+At the bottom of the towers lies one of Hong Kong’s premium shopping destinations, IFC mall, with four levels of luxury retailers, a Lane Crawford, cinema, Apple’s Hong Kong flagship store, and the city’s first Bacha Coffee branch.
+A city of convenience indeed, IFC has direct access to the airport via a 25-minute train ride and an in-town check-in service where travellers can check in their luggage just below the mall.
+The IFC skyscrapers, which are a distinctive feature of Hong Kong’s skyline, famously featured in The Dark Knight and Lara Croft: Tomb Raider — The Cradle of Life.

 How to get there: Take the MTR to Hong Kong station and go out from Exit F, E, or A.